New employment forms and onboarding comes with a healthy dose of papers and signatures.

 With AssureSign, you can easily have employees electronically complete a W9 form…

-With AssureSign’s eSign solution, you can send prospective employees a signing link via email or SMS/text message that allows them to begin and finish the electronic W9 process in just four simple steps using their laptop or or smartphone’s internet browser!
+With AssureSign’s eSign solution, you can send prospective employees a signing link via email or SMS/text message that allows them to begin and finish the electronic W9 process in just four simple steps using their laptop or fill out a W9 on their phone!

 The best part?
 Unlike most of our competitors who slow down completion rates by forcing signers to create a user/signer account, AssureSign enables your employees to complete and sign forms in mere minutes—no account required!